 Changes to the benefits system will mean that the UK’s self-employed workers could lose out on top-up payments in their leaner months.

-Under the Universal Credit programme, introduced in 2013 but still being rolled out, people who have been self-employed for a year are being blocked from receiving higher benefit payments when their income drops below a certain threshold.
+Under the Universal Credit programme (a benefit that was introduced to help with living costs), people who have been self-employed for a year are being blocked from receiving higher benefit payments when their income drops below a certain threshold.

 A recent Policy in Practice study concluded that 78% of self-employed people on a low income in London could be more than £4,000 a year worse off as a result of the rollout of Universal Credit, adding to calls for the system to be reworked or axed.